yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 ssh -t $SSH_OPTIONS $HOST "cat /usr/local/etc/elasticsearch/elasticsearch.yml"
 </pre>

-That's all well and good – we have automated the ElasticSearch installation process, downloading the package, extracting it, registering it as a service, and properly configuring it.
+That's all well and good – we have automated the Elasticsearch installation process, downloading the package, extracting it, registering it as a service, and properly configuring it.
+Not bad for a couple of commands and minutes of work.

 But our goals are much more ambitious than that!
-We want monitoring, and the _Nginx_ proxy, and proper AWS setup with EC2 discovery, and S3 persistence!
+We want monitoring, and the _Nginx_ proxy, and proper AWS setup with EC2 discovery, and EBS-based persistence!

 Seems like the right time to edit the `node.js` file has come.